springernature/frontend-playbook/accessibility/common-remediations.md

 #### How do I fix it?

-Always avoid opening links in new windows wherever possible.
+Avoid opening links in new windows wherever possible.

 If you really have to do it, warn the user before they click on the link that it'll open in a new window.
 You can use text like "opens in a new window" or a visual icon.
 If you choose to use an icon, make sure it's accessible to screen reader users.